 Two strategic areas to designate are a school/homework station and a food station.

-In creating a food station, start by designating a drawer, pantry shelf, or cabinet area that’s easy for your kids to reach.
+Setting up a designated food station can promote healthy eating habits and minimize interruptions during homework time.
+Start by designating a drawer, pantry shelf, or cabinet area that’s easy for your kids to reach.
 You should ideally choose a spot with some separation from the cooking and washing areas.
-Stock it with favorite snacks, cereals, lunch items, and kid-friendly plates, cups, and utensils.
+Stock it with favorite snacks, cereals, lunch items, and kid-friendly plates, water bottles, cups, and utensils.
 You can also designate a special spot in your fridge for yogurt, cheese sticks, fruits, drinks, and that sort of thing.

 Set Up a Command Post for Family & School

+A central ‘command post’ can serve as the communication hub for your family.
 Set apart some wall space in your home with a designated calendar and bulletin board.
-Pinup and mark both family-related & school-related to-do lists, activities, and schedules.
+Use this space to keep track of deadlines, extracurricular activities, and any other information that requires your attention.
+Pin up and mark both family-related and school-related to-do lists, activities, and schedules.
 A dry erase board will also come in handy for jotting down reminders or messages to other family members.
-Just be sure to place it at a height that all family members can reach, or keep a step stool nearby.
+Just be sure to place it at a height that all family members can reach, or keep a step stool nearby!

-By giving your child the space and opportunity to sleep well and dream well, you’re helping to lay the foundation for a healthy growth mindset to develop.
+By following these five tips, you can create a home environment that supports your child's academic success and overall well-being.
+By giving your child the space and opportunity to sleep well and dream well, you’re especially helping to lay the foundation for a healthy growth mindset to develop.
 In the process, you’ll also be helping to set your child up to experience a brighter future.
 Be well!